3snowp7im/urn/README.md

 | Light green | Ahead of splits in PB and losing time  |
 | Blue        | Best split time in any run             |
 | Gold        | Best segment time in any run           |

+Initially the window is undecorated.
+You can toggle window decorations by pressing the right Control key.

 # File format